GeoscienceAustralia/PyRate/README.md

 ## Virtualenv setup for `PyRate`
 It is recommended that you create a `virtualenv` to run the `tlda` code.

-The `GDAL` package is included in the codebase as it proved difficult to be installed in a virtualenv.

 These instructions are for `ubuntu 14.04` and is expected to work for most newer versions of `ubuntu`.
 The `virtualenv` and the requirements can be installed using the following steps.

     sudo pip install virtualenv